mt-sre/mt-sre.github.io/content/en/docs/internal-documentation/tutorials/adding_ado_alerts.md

 The metrics for creating alerts can be decided and the promql queries can be tested out from [promlens stage](https://promlens.stage.devshift.net) or [promlens prod](https://promlens.devshift.net).
-The metrics are scraped from addon-operator to observatorium-mst-stage (stage) / observatorium-mst-prod (prod) datasources.
+The metrics are scraped from addon-operator to the observatorium-mst-stage (stage) / observatorium-mst-prod (prod) datasources.

 Sample `addon_operator_addon_health_info` metric data: